 Los Angeles County Department of Beaches; Harbors has overall management responsibility for anchorages in Marina del Rey.
 Individual marinas are managed by a number of public and private organizations, including management companies, yacht clubs, hotels, and apartment management groups.
 A designated; dockmaster; is in charge of managing, pricing and leasing slips in each marina.
+There are 5,246 boat slips in 23 anchorages and marinas.
 Below is a listing of the wet slip anchorages and marinas in our community.

 There is no central source of slip vacancy information.
 For availability information, contact the dockmaster at each marina.
 Some vacancies are listed on the County's website, marinadelrey.lacounty.gov.